fr0gger/Awesome-GPT-Agents/README.md

 🌟 If you enjoy this content, consider following me: [@fr0gger_](https://x.com/fr0gger_)

+## Basic Guidelines
+There is some specific keywords that triggers some actions from GPTS, here are some of them to maximize the use:
+* "Retrieve": used to retrieve some information available in the knowledge.
+* "Based on your knowledge": used to retrieve some information available in the knowledge.
+* "Generate": used to trigger code interpreter.

 ## Cybersecurity GPTs

 * [MagicUnprotect](https://chat.openai.com/g/g-U5ZnmObzh-magicunprotect): This GPT allows to interact with the Unprotect DB to retrieve knowledge about malware evasion techniques.